On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: -dimensional clean intersection in

-To emphasize on the difference between Hamiltonian isotopies and smooth isotopies, we start by observing smooth isotopies of $L_{K_0}$.
+To emphasize on the difference between Hamiltonian isotopies and $C^{\infty}$ isotopies, we first discuss $C^{\infty}$ isotopies of $L_{K_0}$.

-\begin{prop} For an arbitrary pair of knots $(K_0, K)$ in $\R^3$, there exists a smooth isotopy $(\varphi^t)_{t\in [0,1]}$ of $T^*\R^3$ with a compact support such that $\R^3$ and $\varphi^1(L_{K_0})$ have a clean intersection along $K$. \end{prop} \begin{proof} It suffices to show this claim for the following pair of knots $(K_0,K)$: $K_0$ is an arbitrary knot given by a knot diagram.
-We choose one crossing in the diagram and change its upside down.
+\begin{prop} For an arbitrary pair of knots $(K_0, K)$ in $\R^3$, there exists a compactly supported $C^{\infty}$ isotopy $(\varphi^t)_{t\in [0,1]}$ of $T^*\R^3$ such that $\R^3$ and $\varphi^1(L_{K_0})$ have a clean intersection along $K$. \end{prop} \begin{proof} It suffices to show this claim for the following pair of knots $(K_0,K)$: $K_0$ is an arbitrary knot given by a knot diagram.
+We choose one crossing in the diagram and change one over crossing to an under crossing or vice versa in the diagram of $K_0$.
 Let $K$ be the knot determined by the diagram after changing the crossing.